 - Let Seeds of Diversity know (email@example.com) and we’ll get you on our events listing

-- Have community partners advertise on their websites
+- Have community partners and local events listings advertise on their websites

 - Post at libraries, farmers markets, grocery stores with community bulletin boards, local businesses, local garden-related events etc